asm-products/ccar-websockets/voting.md

 ###### Survey registration
 	An invitation to participate in the survey is send to all the participants (randomly) selected and have signed up to participate in these kinds of surveys.
-This requires some form of a matching process so that the surveys have some added level of integrity.

 ###### Registration process
 	Users register to vote with some preferences for example the time zone and a tentative voting time.
 Each voter is sent a reminder (reminders will always be shown on login).
-	Successful registration results in a wallet with a pre-filled voting amount along with a voting ticket.
+	Successful registration results in a wallet with a pre-filled voting amount along with a voting ticket that will be used during the counting process.

 ###### Voting process
 	The voter can only vote during the poll times and if they have a valid ticket.
-Voting registers the vote as many times as the client would like to vote during the open polling period.
+Voting process registers the vote as many times as the client would like to vote during the open polling period.

 ##### Counting process
-	Here the votes are assigned in decreasing chronological order to allow for voters to change their mind and reduce the voters wallet by the the voting amount.
-Voting amount has to be greater than zero to register vote.
+	Votes are assigned in decreasing chronological order to allow for voters to change their mind and reduce the voters wallet by the the voting amount.
+Voting amount has to be greater than zero to register a vote.

 ##### Results and audit
 	Here we tally the results and the process will be audited using normal auditing processes using the votes transactions.